 But you should always have your reader in mind.

 If you think an acronym might not be crystal clear for all readers, it’s always better to include a reference or use the full term.

 Remember that anything you publish online goes out to a worldwide audience.

-Be careful not to use a localized acronym or abbreviation that only US, UK, Australian or Canadian readers might understand.
+Be careful not to use a localized acronym or abbreviation only US, UK, Australian, or Canadian readers might understand.

 When I look at the analytics for my site, I can see that it has readers from well over 100 countries.

 It’s important for me that all of them can understand any abbreviated references in my articles.

 It only takes a few seconds to correctly reference acronyms in writing by adding the full wording to the first use.

 Once it becomes a habit, you will never run the risk of confusing or frustrating your readers.